cea-hpc/modules/INSTALL.rst

     .. versionadded:: 4.7

+.. instopt:: --with-bashcompletiondir=DIR

+ Directory for Bash completion scripts.
+When this option is not set Bash completion script for Modules is installed in the initialization script directory and is sourced from Modules Bash initialization script. (default=)

+ .. only:: html

+    .. versionadded:: 5.1

 .. instopt:: --with-bin-search-path=PATHLIST

  List of paths to look at when searching the location of tools required to